jasonm23/autothemer/readme.md

   ```
   ((face (specs...)))
   ```
+  For Gruvbox's development, [this commit captures the face specs move.](https://github.com/greduan/emacs-theme-gruvbox/commit/250df251d0972aecd259144ad1ad3daf33c97cb2).
+Although we'd already created variants at that point, and had a lot of code duplication.
+(TVA is the way we've DRYed up this duplication, giving `gruvbox.el` the status of single point where we add new mode support.)
 - Modify `foo-theme.el`
   - use `deftheme-foo` instead of `autothemer-deftheme`
   - Replace `(require 'autothemer)` with `(require 'foo)`